edgedb/easy-edgedb/chapter3/answers.md

 #### 3. This query wants to display `name` twice for some reason but is giving an error.
 Can you think of a way to do it?

-You can access `property name` twice by giving it a different name the second time.
+You can access the `name` property twice by giving it a different name the second time.
 Let's call it name2:

 ```edgeql
 select Person {